 Tutor Post: How to Establish Solid Vendor Relationships

-This post was written by event planner and QC tutor Andrea DeLucia.
+This post was written by Andrea DeLucia.
 Andrea owns her own wedding and special event planning business in Medway, Massachusetts, called Elegance & Grace Weddings.
 She has always enjoyed planning and designing events, and thinks all the little details are very important!

 Anyone who has ever planned an event knows how important vendors are to its success.
 Imagine if you didn’t have a venue, catering, music, or cake at a wedding?
 No table settings or tablecloths, no wedding dress or suit, no centerpieces?
 You might as well just cut your losses and have the couple get married at your house with mom’s chicken dinner as the main meal.